 In Jambi province, Central Sumatra, Partnerships for Forests is supporting the development of a conservation area to ensure a pioneering sustainable natural rubber plantation delivers sustainable development impacts.

 The 400,000-hectare Bukit Tigapuluh (BTP) landscape is one of the last remaining fragments of lowland tropical forest in Sumatra and one of the world’s most precious ecosystems and wildlife habitats.
 Around half of the forest has been lost over the last 20 years – while the populations of critically endangered mammals face threats arising from poaching, human-wildlife conflict and hunting of prey species.

 Major underlying problems in the landscape include a lack of patrols and monitoring, and lack of alternative, sustainable business models meaning there is no economic sustainability for long-term protection of the forest.

-PT Royal Lestari Utama (RLU) are pioneering an innovative model in nature conservation as well as socially inclusive rubber plantation development, which will transform a heavily degraded landscape into a productive area through reforestation and sustainable rubber.
+PT Royal Lestari Utama (RLU) are pioneering an innovative model in nature conservation as well as developing a socially inclusive rubber plantation, which will transform a heavily degraded landscape into a productive area through reforestation and sustainable rubber.

 WWF-Indonesia and RLU are supported through the Partnerships for Forests programme to manage this innovative approach to develop a responsible business that includes protecting its endemic population of critically endangered Sumatran elephants.